Visels/Amazon-Clone-ReactJs/readme.txt

-This is a react amazon clone using
+This is a react amazon clone using express